Victim Compensation Program

 Eligibility requirements to receive victim compensation: You were injured during a crime or injured while helping police during a crime.
 You did not cause the crime or do anything illegal.
 You are cooperating with the police investigation; You are cooperating with the Victim Compensation Program.

-The crime happened in Connecticut; or you live in Connecticut and the crime happened in a country that does not have a victim compensation program that you are eligible for and you were a victim of international terrorism or a victim of a crime that would be eligible for victim compensation in Connecticut.
+The crime happened in Connecticut, or you live in Connecticut, and the crime happened in a country that does not have a victim compensation program that you are eligible for, and you were a victim of international terrorism or a victim of a crime that would be eligible for victim compensation in Connecticut.

-The crime was reported to the police within five (5) days or within five (5) days of when a report could reasonably be made; or you are a victim of sexual assault, child abuse, or human trafficking and told certain medical providers, mental health providers, school personnel, or advocates about the crime; you went to a health care facility to have a sexual assault exam and evidence collection done; or a judge gave you a restraining order or a civil protection order; or you are a victim of domestic violence and told a domestic violence or sexual assault counselor about the crime, or a judge gave you a restraining order or a civil protection order.
+The crime was reported to the police within five (5) days or within five (5) days of when a report could reasonably be made, or you are a victim of sexual assault, child abuse, or human trafficking and told certain medical providers, mental health providers, school personnel, or advocates about the crime; you went to a health care facility to have a sexual assault exam and evidence collection done; or a judge gave you a restraining order or a civil protection order, or you are a victim of domestic violence and told a domestic violence or sexual assault counselor about the crime, or a judge gave you a restraining order or a civil protection order.

 You are filing the application within two (2) years of the date of the personal or emotional injury or death; Note: If the crime happened more than two (2) years from the date you are filing the application, you must also fill out the Application for Waiver of Two Year Filing Requirement and send it with your application.

 Note: Connecticut does not require a police report in order for survivors of sexual violence to apply to the Victim Compensation Program.
-Unlike many other states, a disclosure to a certified sexual assault crisis counselor advocate is all that is needed.
+Unlike many other states, disclosure to a certified sexual assault crisis counselor advocate is all that is needed.
 Visit Connecticut Alliance to End Sexual Violence’s website to find your member center and speak with an advocate today.
 They can help you apply to the Victim Compensation Program.

 What expenses are not covered?